Robouch0/workshop_p5/README.md

 Oh no, the keyword before nbr has been corrupted !!

-I guess you need to search on the internet the different ways of writing a variable in JS :p
+I guess you need to search on the internet for different ways of writing a variable in JS :p

-When you are done searching, try to create a variable to gradually change things on your image, such as the color of the circle, or his position !
+When you are done searching, try to create a variable to gradually change things on your image, such as the color of the circle, or its position !

 # Exercice 02 - Mouse Events